 The bookings space within WordPress is filled with quite a few plugins that offer different levels of functionality.
 That being said, our extensive research showed that none of them really offered the experience that one would expect.
-But why are third party booking services so much better than WordPress plugins?
+But why are third-party booking services so much better than WordPress plugins?
 Why is WordPress lacking in this space?

-That same research as well as our experience developing a bookings plugin for the Easy Digital Downloads platform showed us why this is the case.
+That same research and our experience developing a bookings plugin for the Easy Digital Downloads platform showed us why this is the case.
 It’s not easy to develop a comprehensive appointments booking plugin.
 There is so much that could go into it that you won’t know where to start.
 I believe it’s the main reason that many existing plugins limit what users are able to do.

 Now that we decided to build something new, we want to do it right.
 Here’s an overview of our process so far and where we plan to go next.

 The Painkiller Aspect

 The way we approached the initial stages of this project was to get people like you and me to explain what pain they felt when using any of the existing appointment booking solutions.
 We want our solution to be a painkiller, not a vitamin.

 What’s the difference?
 There are a number of articles out there that go into the difference between the two, so I won’t go into too much detail.
 What you need to know is that a painkiller is a solution that fixes the pains users feel when using any tool, while a vitamin is a solution that would just be nice to have, but it doesn’t solve any major headaches that other solutions present.